 The 2019 AVR-S750H replaces the excellent S740H, and while it's been tweaked a little, it appears to be essentially the same receiver.
 It has everything you need, including voice control compatible via both Amazon Alexa and Google speakers, Atmos and AirPlay 2.
 Read the Denon AVR-S750H review.

-The Yamaha RX-V485 offers quality sound at an affordable price, but for most people, it's worth paying more for extra HDMI outputs and inputs and Dolby Atmos capability, available in all of the models above.
+The Yamaha RX-V485 offers quality sound at an affordable price, but for most people, it's worth paying more for extra HDMI inputs and outputs and Dolby Atmos capability, available in all of the models above.
 Read our Yamaha RX-V485 review.

 What to look for in a $500-ish receiver